-This guide book shall be used as a procedural framework for employees to make sound defendable decisions of the highest ethical standards.
+This guidebook shall be used as a procedural framework for employees to make sound defendable decisions of the highest ethical standards.

 Therefore, the Manitowoc Municipal Code §3.8 Code of Ethics shall be an integral component of this guidebook.
+Any employee willfully violating procedures laid out in this guidebook shall be subject to discipline per the Employee Policy Manual Article XV.